What are we?

 Who are we?

-Pedro is an agricultural engineer and a former teacher, whose subjects stretched from chemistry over biology to farming and ecology.
+Pedro is an agricultural engineer, a former teacher, and European trainer of trainers, whose subjects stretched from chemistry over biology to farming and ecology.
 His teaching mode is fueled by pure passion and has no OFF-button, so the best way to keep him happy is to keep him teaching.
 He has been riding and training horses for years and builds and flies model airplanes.
 Might appear stubborn at times, but his criticism is seldom out of place, and if you take the time to get to know him, you will be surprised by his open-mindedness.

-Karl is the son of Pedro and Sarah and still in school.
-He is at home in the internet, and if you need to buy a soviet era tank or want to find out what happens when you run 12.000V through a pickle, he will google it for you.
-He races drones like his mother, just faster
+Karl is the son of Pedro and still in school.
+He is at home in the town nearby, in the internet, and if you need to buy a soviet era tank or want to find out what happens when you run 12.000V through a pickle, he will google it for you.
+He races drones.
+He is fluent in German.

-While Pedro is living on the farm full-time, Sarah and Karl are there only on weekends, but with the work on the project progressing, this is planned to be changing over time.
+While Pedro is living on the farm full-time, Karl is there only on weekends, but with the work on the project progressing, this is planned to be changing over time.
+Some times 3 other sons of Pedro also arrive to help.

 Where are we?